 Medellín balances the feel of a small pueblo in the mountains with the vivaciousness of a major Latin American city.

 The nightlife options are limited early in the week, but the activity in bars and dance clubs slowly begins to pick up the pace on Thursday nights thanks to a few popular ladies' nights.

-The local firewater, and favorite drink amongst the locals is called aguardiente, or guaro for short.
+The local firewater is called aguardiente, or guaro for short.

 Another locally produced liquor is Ron Medellín Añejo.
 This rum is widely available and taken straight, on the rocks, or with ginger ale or Sprite.

 Colombians prefer their aguardiente and rum straight, saying it doesn't produce as big a hangover the next day if you skip the soda.

 There are tons of places to go out at night, but the epicenter of nightlife in Medellín is Parque Lleras, a dense collection of restaurants, bars, and dance clubs situated around a little tree-filled park in the upscale Poblado neighborhood.

 Within a few minutes walk from most of the city's hostels and many hotels and apartment rentals, it couldn't be easier to find a restaurant or bar to your liking.